What Does A Wedding DJ Do?

 What Does A Wedding DJ Do?
 Now You Have More Insight!

-Well the above paragraphs explains quite a bit, there are still even more details that are too mundane to go over.
+The above paragraphs explain e a bit, there are still even more details that are too mundane to go over.
 On average I spend about 15-30 hours per wedding “all in” depending on the size and requirements.
 This also leads into the reasoning on why a professional wedding DJ costs more than a couple hundred dollars, be it in the Hudson Valley region that I am in to the beautiful sands of a California beach.
 Quality, skill, capability; they all factor into this whole experience.

 April 17, 2017 Note: This article was originally published on October 14th, 2015 and I have made a few tweaks to the content to keep everything current and relevant.

 Lou Paris has been DJing since 1988 and has a deep passion for music of all styles and genres and became and wedding DJ in 2012.
 Coincidentally Lou is also a successful 20+ year IT professional and has merged many technology concepts to ensure a successful night of entertainment.
 Click here to learn more about Lou's background.